Helenpham1097/document/content/collections/pages/managed-services.md

             content:
               -
                 type: text
-                text: "Every Webslice server is automatically monitored, and every Webslice customer can receive incident alerts.
-That's a handy way to let you know when you need to check up on something yourself. "
+                text: "Every Webslice server is automatically monitored, and every Webslice customer can review up-to-date performance metrics.
+That's a handy way to know when you need to check up on something yourself. "
           -
             type: paragraph
             content: